-Build and Test Your HTML5 Hybrid App
+Build and Test Your HTML5 Hybrid App (Fire TV)

 Amazon WebView API (AWV) is a Chromium-derived web runtime exclusive to Fire OS.
 AWV is a transparent replacement for the standard Android WebView.
 AWV makes it possible to create better performing and more powerful hybrid web apps.